Skip to main content

 • Feeling like Doutor near Sapporo Station?

-• Take a 10-minute nap before arriving at the venue to fully refresh my brain
+• Take a 10-minute nap before arriving at the venue to fully refresh the brain.

-• Arrive at the venue 30 minutes before the test and complete check-in
+• Arrive at the venue at least 30 minutes before the test starts and complete check-in.

-• Be conscious of reading the answer choices first
+• Be mindful of reading the options first.

 Learning Strategy: